tommatz/DatabasesFinalProject/README.md

     - Select Option 3 from the main menu
     - View reports from the simulation
     - Please note: in order to view customer specific reports, you must first have their UUID.
-    - You can view customer's UUID's by selecting option 1 in the report menu.
+    - You can view customers' UUID's by selecting option 1 in the report menu.